ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 - VIS Video Previews: the duration of your video must be 25 seconds (this applies to all events)
 - On-site VIS Full Papers, TVCG/CG&A/VR Presentations: the maximum length of your talk is **12 minutes**, including questions.
 We recommend a 9 minute talk with 2 to 3 minutes for questions.
 At least 1 minute must be left for questions.
 - On-site VIS Short Papers Presentations: the maximum length of your talk is **9 minutes**, including questions.
 We recommend a 7 minute talk with 2 minutes for questions.
 At least 1 minute must be left for questions
-- Associated Events: please consult your associated event for information.
+- Associated Events: please consult your associated event organizers for information on presentation timing.

 ## Technical Specifications